BuildOnViction/tomorelayer/README.md

 The following must be included in the development toolbelt:

 -   pyenv
--   Python 3.7 (recommended installing with pyenv)
+-   Python 3.7.2 (recommended installing with pyenv)
 -   Python 2.7 (recommended installing with pyenv, if not in the system yet)
 -   pipenv
 -   nvm
--   yarn
 -   Docker